->

 a) For an article:

-The name of the journal is written in full and in cursive.
-The issues of the volumes go in parenthesis together with the volume.
+The name of the journal should be given in full (not abbreviated) and in italics.
+The issues of the annual volumes are given in parentheses following the volume number.

 b) For a book or non-periodic publication: